cycle directly to legendary ruins in the Peloponnese

-- Transfers to/from airport – see Extras tab
+- Transfers to/from airport – See Extras tab

 - Alcoholic beverages (other than house wine)

-- Travel insurance – see Extras tab
+- Travel insurance – required.
+See Extras tab

-Travel Insurance is required as a condition for participation in a CycleGreece tour.
+- Travel Insurance is required as a condition for participation in a CycleGreece tour

-- For travel insurance for U.S citizens, we are official agents of Travel Guard.
-Contact us to receive a policy quote.
+- Travel insurance is required to participate in a CycleGreece tour.
+For comparative rates see Insure My Trip.
 Cost of coverage depends on various factors including your state or residence, your age, dates of travel.
 Travel insurance is not provided for flights booked using frequent flyer mileage.
 Some policies require booking within 15 days of paying your trip deposit, such as, cancel for any reason or coverage for pre-existing medical conditions.

 Airport Transfer On Arrival

 - Private transfer from Athens Airport to Athens hotel.
 You are met at the arrivals exit by one of our team holding a sign with your name on it.
 We wait for you regardless of how late your plane may arrive.
 No waiting in taxi or bus lines.
-170 euros per transfer for up to 8 persons.
+170 Euros per transfer for up to 8 persons.